aspose-pdf-cloud/aspose-pdf-cloud-android/sdk/docs/PdfApi.md

 <a name="putPdfInStorageToSvg"></a>
 # **putPdfInStorageToSvg**
-> AsposeResponse putPdfInStorageToSvg(name, outPath, folder, storage)
+> AsposeResponse putPdfInStorageToSvg(name, outPath, folder, storage, password)

 Converts PDF document (located on storage) to SVG format and uploads resulting file to storage